A cautious use of auxiliary outcomes for decision-making in randomized clinical trials: Primary and auxiliary outcomes

-For example, the constraint $\varphi \in \varPhi_{\alpha,h}$ can be used to consider only testing procedures that control the type I error rate at a desired $\alpha$-level in all scenarios without positive effects on the primary outcomes.
+The constraint $\varphi \in \varPhi_{\alpha,h}$ can be used to consider only testing procedures that control the type I error rate at a desired $\alpha$-level across all scenarios without positive effects on the primary outcomes.

 The maximization in expression \eqref{eq:maximization} in most cases is analytically intractable.
 In Section~\ref{sec:approximation} we will consider approximations of this optimization problem.